Heath123/stackshell/README.md

 # stackshell
-Automatically search Stack Overflow (and other Stack Exchange sites) for the command you want to ru
+Automatically search Stack Overflow (and other Stack Exchange sites) for the command you want to run

 Use the up and down arrows to change between different results